docker/extensions-sdk/docs/tutorials/minimal-frontend-using-docker-cli.md

 docker push owner/desktop-docker-cli-minimal-extension:0.0.1
 ```

-!!! warning

-    For Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.
+> For Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.
+>

-    See [distribution and new releases](../extensions/DISTRIBUTION.md#distribution-and-new-releases) for more information.
+> See [distribution and new releases](../extensions/DISTRIBUTION.md#distribution-and-new-releases) for more information.
+>

-    See <a href="https://semver.org/" target="__blank">semver.org</a> to learn more about semantic versioning.
+> See <a href="https://semver.org/" target="__blank">semver.org</a> to learn more about semantic versioning.

-!!! info "Unable to push the image?"
+Having trouble to push the image?

-    Ensure you are logged into DockerHub.
+> Ensure you are logged into DockerHub.
 Otherwise, run `docker login` to authenticate.

 ## Clean up